 It may be possible to view your relative before they leave the ward.
 However, after this we would encourage you to wait until they are at the funeral directors.
 We can arrange a viewing at the hospital in certain circumstances.

-The Bereavement Care Services staff can give you help and information and can arrange for you to see the doctor who was looking after your relative to help answer any questions you may have.
+The Bereavement Care Services staff can give you help and information and arrange for you to see the doctor who was looking after your relative to help answer any questions you may have.

 For help with Registrars Services, such as the issuing of medical cause of death certificates and on-site registration of death then you can contact the General Office.

-You can also view our bereavement booklet.
+Adults: You can view our bereavement booklet.